|

 An induction agent presented in propylene glycol with less cardiovascular depression than thiopentone.
 Causes pain on injection, occasional involuntary movements, suppresses cortisol production.
 Depresses cerebral metabolism but conflicting evidence for cerebral protection.

 An intravenous NMDA-receptor antagonist anaesthetic agent with analgesic, intoxicating and dissociative hallucinatory properties.
 Associated catecholamine output which masks cardiac depression.
 Potent analgesic properties, mild respiratory depression and some maintenance of muscle tone.
 Can be used as a total intravenous anaesthetic, particularly useful for trauma or field situations.
+Also useful in low doses (eg 0.05mg/kg/hr) by infusion with general anaesthesia to inhibit NMDA-receptor associated nocioceptive 'wind-up' and reduce intra-operative opioid requirements.
+Management of post-operative pain, especially in patients already using opioids, maybe be markedly improved by maintaining a ketamine infusion for a few days (adjust rate to results vs side-effects, often starting at 0.02 mg/kg.hr).
+Limited cerebral protection.
 Recreationally abused ("Special-K") for intoxicating and hallucinatory effects.
-These same effects are undesirable after anaesthesia.
-Some interest in use of low doses with general anaesthesia to inhibit NMDA-receptor associated nocioceptive 'wind-up'.
-Limited cerebral protection.
+Confusion and disorientation are undesirable after anaesthesia.

 TCI means 'Target Controlled Infusion' in which a microprocessor-controlled syringe pump automatically and variably controls the rate of infusion of a drug to attain a user defined target level in an effect site in the patient (usually blood).
 This greatly simplifies maintenance of a steady blood level.
 Thousands of papers can be found with google.
 At present commercial TCI systems are only available for propofol.

 TIVA means 'Total intravenous Anaesthesia'.
 In its pure form this means no inhalational agents of any kind.
 It can be done without TCI pumps, however they certainly make it a lot easier.
 Information about benzodiazepines from MetroHealth.
-Product information PDF from Roche.
+Flumazenil product info from Roche USA.

 |